Sunday, January 16, 2000

 Preparation:

-Silli-legs usually come in segments with 1/4" solid at both ends and strips in the middle.
+• Silli-legs usually come in segments with 1/4" solid at both ends and strips in the middle.
 Fold the segment in half evenly and cut in half.
-Each half will make one fly.
+About 14-16 legs make a single fly.

 Instructions:

-5. Tie in the solid end of the Silli-Legs just in front of eyes.
+• Tie in the solid end of the Silli-Legs just in front of eyes in reverse fashion.
+A couple of loose wraps to let the legs rotate, followed by several tight wraps.

-6. Wrap the estaz over the secured piece of sillilegs, then tie off the estaz with a large hand whip finish and cut thread.
+• Make two wraps of chenille over the secured piece of sillilegs, then tie off and make several wraps of thread just behind the hook eye.
+Tie off the chenille with a large hand whip finish and cut thread.

-8. Divide the legs up into two even sections.
-Pull one section back over the top of the estaz, stretch it quite a bit, then make 2 wraps of thread over it.
+• Now divide the legs up into two even sections.
+Pull one section back over the top of the chenille, stretch it quite a bit, then make 2 wraps of thread over it.

-10. Now that the tail has been created, knot off the thread with a whip finish.
+• Now that the tail has been created, knot off the thread with a long whip finish.

-12. Apply a light coat of Hard As Nails, or 30 minute (2 Ton) transparent epoxy, or UV epoxy to the sillilegs on top and below the body.
+• Apply a light coat of either UV Flex Epoxy, 30 minute (2 Ton) transparent epoxy, or Hard As Nails to the sillilegs on top and below the body.
 This will prevent them from breaking after several strikes from toothy fish.